microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy_ces_dev_blog.md

 # Maintenance window strategy for database migrations
-In a recent engagement, we were tasked with implementing a database migrations strategy.
+In a recent project, we were tasked with implementing a database migrations strategy.
-The goal was to ensure that the service was not available during the migration process.
+The goal was to  minimize the impact on our users and to ensure that during the database migration database would not be corrupted with writes and reads in the process.
 This blog post will describe the strategy we implemented and how we applied it.

 Database migrations can be a tricky task for any organization, especially when it comes to maintaining the availability of the system during the migration process.